Who Can Use Counseling and Psychological Services?

-All students and postdoctoral fellows who pay the Campus Health Fee (included in tuition and fees) are eligible for Counseling and Psychological Services.
-This charge appears on your University account as FEE Campus Health.
+All students and Postdoctoral fellows who pay the current term Campus Health Fee campus use Counseling and Psychological Services.

 When does my ability to use CAPS begin and end?

 Students who pay the Campus Health Fee during an academic term can receive care until the start of the next term.

 Students not enrolled in summer classes can receive care during the summer months by paying the summer Campus Health Fee.
 These students must have also paid the Campus Health Fee for the previous spring semester.

 Some students who move in before the university opens for a term can receive care before the term begins.
 This applies to Resident Assistants, certain athletic teams, and other specific groups.

 Graduates can receive care at CAPS for thirty days after graduation.